jakobjpeters/Typstry.jl/docs/src/tutorials/interface.md

 ### Check parametric and abstract types

-- Similar Julia types may not be representable in the same Typst format
+- Related Julia types may not be representable in the same Typst format

 ```jldoctest 1
 julia> println(TypstString(1:2:6; mode = code))